 During 2014, we paid Mr. Kelly, our only Executive Director, an annual compensation consisting of base salary, cash bonus and a deferred equity bonus in the form of restricted stock units.
 Mr. Kelly's compensation package was derived based on our understanding of comparable compensation packages for competitors of similar size and profitability in the aircraft leasing industry and the overall financial services industry.
 Mr. Kelly's compensation package has been disclosed in the proxy materials for the extraordinary General Meeting of Shareholders held on February 13, 2014.
 The annual bonuses are paid in arrears.
 The actual bonus amounts will not exceed target bonus levels as long as our budget for the relevant year has not been met, subject to exceptions which, if so, will be disclosed in this annual report.
-As a matter of policy, the actual bonuses require otherwise which, if so, will be disclosed in this annual report.
+As a matter of policy, the actual bonuses will be determined below target level in years that our budget is not met, unless specific circumstances require otherwise which, if so, will be disclosed in this annual report.
 The annual equity bonus is time based with a three-year vesting period.
 The bonus targets are based on earnings per share.
 We believe that the ratio of fixed and variable/incentive compensation is reasonable and provides an appropriate level of incentive compensation to promote the achievement of established targets.